AdobeDocs/workfront-fusion.en/help/workfront-fusion/build-practice-scenarios/use-function-to-build-practice-scenario.md

 product-previous: workfront-fusion
 product-area: workfront-integrations
 navigation-topic: get-started-with-workfront-fusion-2-0
-title: 'se a function to update a project in a basic scenario in [!DNL Adobe Workfront Fusion]'
+title: 'se a function to update a project in a basic scenario'
 description: Learn how to add a function to update a work item in Workfront.
 author: Becky
 feature: Workfront Fusion
 exl-id: f4588063-024f-4520-986e-45342a6b6777
 ---
-# Use a function to update a project in a basic scenario in [!DNL Adobe Workfront Fusion]
+# Use a function to update a project in a basic scenario

 Updating a Workfront work item is a common use case for Workfront Fusion.
 In this example, you will use a function to change the name of a project to be in uppercase letters.